 - Snowmachine touring: Fernando says it’s been a great winter and conditions look promising for more snowmobiling through the spring.

 - Nordic paradise: The snow’s been great on the world-class groomed ski trails at nearby Fish Lake and the X Lake trails network.
 The Nordic season culminated in the annual Oosik U-16 Cross Country ski race.
-More than 700 skiers from across the state headed into Talkeetna on March 18.
+More than 700 skiers from across the state are headed to Talkeetna on March 17.
 “It’s a big party for the town,” according to Fernando.